Episodes

 1

-On the HAT Podcast C.J.
-Miller and Sabrina Halvorson have the news including catching up with the Indiana FFA state president as the state convention approaches and the challenges ahead for farm labor.
-HAT Chief Meteorologist Ryan Martin has plenty of rain in the state today, and the Tuesday grain and oilseed markets sold off yet again.
-Andy Eubank has settlements and analysis from Arlan Suderman on the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
+On the HAT Podcast Eric Pfeiffer and C.J.
+Miller have the news including a preview of this week's National FFA Convention in Indianapolis and a preview of the new Indiana Ag Policy Podcast from HAT with the Democrat candidate for Lt.
+Governor.
+HAT Chief Meteorologist Ryan Martin tells us much more dry weather is ahead, and Friday the grain and oilseed markets moved lower with sharp losses in beans and wheat.
+Andy Eubank has the closing numbers and market analysis from Brian Basting.
+It's all part of the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
 Visit FFBT.com to learn more or stop by your local branch to talk about your ag operation today.

 1

 On the HAT Podcast Eric Pfeiffer and C.J.
-Miller have the news including the AgriNovus Field Atlas explained and planting is still not over in Indiana.
-HAT Chief Meteorologist Ryan Martin predicts a mostly dry day before much of the state gets rain tomorrow, and the Monday grain and oilseed markets again moved lower.
-Andy Eubank has settlements and analysis from John Zanker on the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
+Miller have the news including the harvest weather update and an update on grain moving more efficiently.
+HAT Chief Meteorologist Ryan Martin has no major weather issues and it is back to above normal temperatures.
+Thursday grain and oilseed markets started lower but then reversed for a higher close.
+Andy Eubank has the closing numbers and market analysis from Mike Silver.
+It's all part of the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
 Visit FFBT.com to learn more or stop by your local branch to talk about your ag operation today.

 All articles loaded